Information for practitioners

 30 hours FAQs

-The Childcare Act is now law, and 3- and 4-year-olds of working parents are eligible for 1140 hours of government-funded early education and childcare per year – the equivalent of 30 hours per week over 38 weeks.
+The Childcare Act is now law, and since September 2017, some three- and four-year-olds of working parents have been eligible for 1,140 hours of government-funded early education and childcare per year – the equivalent of 30 hours per week over 38 weeks.
 Download these FAQs as a pdf.

 Local authorities have a duty to ensure that they deliver all funded hours according to the statutory guidance under the Act.
 The Government has also produced a model agreement between local authorities and providers to standardise agreements and ensure consistency across different authorities.

 Providers are paid directly for these hours by their local authority using rates worked out according to the Early Years National Funding Formula (EYNFF).

 Who is eligible?

 The 30 hour entitlement is available to three- and four-year-olds of working parents who meet the earnings criteria.
 To qualify, each parent (or the sole parent in a single parent family) need to expect to earn, on average, at least the equivalent of 16 hours on the national living/minimum wage per week (£120 per week for those aged 25 or over, slightly less for younger parents), and no more than £100,000 per year, over the next three months.